-What is a flight nurse?
+What is a Flight Nurse?

-At a minimum, you must have your BSN degree.
 Typically the industry looks for 3-5 years of combined ICU/ER experience.
 When Holdren is looking for an applicant, she requires 5 years of combined ICU/ER experience.

 Aspiring flight nurses should also be somewhat familiar with the basic aspects of navigation and flight.

 Becoming a Certified Flight Registered Nurse (CFRN) from the Board of Certification for Emergency Nursing (BCEN) can be a great way to demonstrate competence in flight nursing to prospective employers.
-Vist the official CFRN-BCEN website for more information.
+Visit the official CFRN-BCEN website for more information.

-Being an adrenaline junkie helps, but more importantly you must exhibit complete autonomy in your practice, while still being able to admit when you’re wrong.
+Being an adrenaline junkie helps, but more importantly, you must exhibit complete autonomy in your practice while still being able to admit when you’re wrong.

 A level of resourcefulness and being able to stay calm in chaotic situations is also recommended.

-Where Are Flight Nurse Jobs Found?
+Flight Nurse Jobs

 “There are about 800 medical transport helicopters in the United States as part of hundreds of programs.
 Flight nurse positions can be found at various teaching/university hospitals and aviation companies that operate in many communities.”

 The ASTNA is an amazing organization that has been supporting all transport nurses and professionals for 35 years.
 The organization helps with advancing the practice of transport nursing and enhancing the quality of patient care through commitment to safety and education for its members.
-It helps with providing continuing education, resources and support for this exciting nursing specialty.
+It helps with providing continuing education, resources, and support for this exciting nursing specialty.